 Happy 2018 peeps.
 I am already so thankful to this new year.
 It hasn’t brought me a flare. nor an unexpected guest IN TO MY BED IN THE MIDDLE OF THE NIGHT. about this time last year, life was a big fat WTF!!! [read all about it]

-but aside from that crappy January, looking back at 2017… it was a super great year:
+but aside from that crappy January, looking back at 2017… it was a super great year. this is what happened:

 Continue reading “Happy New Year and no new flare!”